 When deciding which identity management software to use, first consider what your actual needs are, as budget software may only provide basic options, so if you need to use advanced tools you may find a more expensive platform is much more worthwhile.
 Additionally, higher-end software can usually cater for every need, so do ensure you have a good idea of which features you think you may require from your identity management software.

-How we tested the best identity management software
+How we test the best identity management software

 To test for the best identity management software we first set up an account with the relevant software platform, then we tested the service to see how the software could be used for different purposes and in different situations.
 The aim was to push each identity management platform to see how useful its basic tools were and also how easy it was to get to grips with any more advanced tools.